fxcker01/blog/README.md

 🔐 Django Admin Panel for full control

-💻 Responsive layout using custom styles
+💻 Responsive layout using custom styles and Bootstrap

 💾 Requirements Python 3.8+